alibozahra/WEBSITE-FINAL/Frontend/my-app/README.md

 # ElectroFix - E-commerce and Repair Services Web Application

 **ElectroFix** is a web application built for an e-commerce platform specializing in electronic products and repair services.
 Users can browse electronic products, add them to their cart, proceed to checkout, and request repair services for their devices.
-This app offers both guest and registered user features with a user-friendly interface and cloud-based storage for user data and orders.
+This app offers registered user features with a user-friendly interface and cloud-based storage for user data and orders.

 ---